mariephlpp/News-classification/README.md

 Deep neural networks usually assume independence between input and outputs.
 However, it isn't the case for RNNs.
 Indeed, RNNs have an internal memory thanks to a hidden state feature.
 It means that information are take from previous inputs to influence the next input and output within each sequence.
 RNN are therefore known to understand better sequences and their context.

-Here, we are in the case of a many to one application.
+Here, we are in the case of a "many to one" application.
 Indeed, we have several inputs (group of words) but only one input (the type of news).

 * How does it work?

+Independent activations are changed to dependent activations by choosing the same weights and biases to all the hidden layers.
+It enables to reduce the complexity when increasing the parameters and memorizing.
+The layers are joined so the weights and biases of the layers are the same, which then gives a single recurrent layer.

 * Steps